Non-Violent Communication

 • Make Comparisons.

-Comparisons are a form of judgment.
+Comparisons are a form of judgement.
 Making comparison blocks compassion.

 • Denial of Responsibility.